DRY EYE TREATMENT & IPL

 Finding out why your eyes are dry

-IPL therapy — treating the root cause, not just the symptoms
+IPL therapy — treating the root cause,

 IPL stands for Intense Pulsed Light.
 We use the E-Eye device — designed specifically for treating meibomian gland dysfunction, not a skin clinic device adapted for eyes.